Protecting Wealth with Offshore Foundations & Offshore Trusts

 The use of trusts has since been used in nearly every field of human activity especially in the field of commerce and trade when used in combination with a corporation or limited liability company.
 There are two distinct advantages of having a trust, in that they are usually bound by contractual arrangement and can be easily changed and transported to other jurisdictions.

 This offers a degree of protection that can not be found with domestic trusts.
-Freign trusts because they reside in a tax haven or overseas country exist outside of the legal jurisdictions of where the creditor of or suit resides.
-In order to proceed to go after the assets held inside the trust, the creditor must bring forward the suit in the country where the trust is located.
+Foreign trusts, because they reside in a tax haven or overseas country, exist outside of the legal jurisdictions of where the creditor of or suit resides.
+In order to go after the assets held inside the trust, the creditor must bring forward the suit in the country where the trust is located.

-While that may not sound difficult, countries such as the Cook Islands and Nevis make it very difficult for anyone to bring forward a case to ward off and unscrupulous lawsuits.
-Barriers to entry such as there
+While that may not sound difficult, countries such as the Cook Islands and Nevis make it very difficult for anyone to bring forward a case, and due to intentionally to ward off any unscrupulous lawsuits.
+The have created several barriers to entry such as:

 This deters nearly anyone who would seek to try and break into the trust.

 Many people look toward a non-resident trust if they are in need of a secure space outside of the reach of malpractice suits, governments, spouses, creditors, etc. Not for any explicit wrongdoing, but simply to protect themselves against those who might not have the best of intentions.

 Often people establish a Trust for: